Afaese/projects/To-Do/README.md

-# Getting organized with my To-Do program
+# Getting organized with a To-Do program

 This project will call on my coding skills and vocabulary in order to build a productivity program: a task manager.